A D-dimer test is a blood test that can be used to help rule out the presence of a serious blood clot.

 What Happens During the Test?

 You don’t need to do anything special to get ready for a D-dimer test.
-Your doctor uses a thin needle to take a small amount of blood, usually from your arm near your elbow.
+Your doctor uses a thin needle to take a small amount of blood.
 You’ll feel a pinch or stinging when the needle goes in.
 You may get some soreness or a bruise where the blood is taken, but that’s usually it.

 Typically, you get results quickly.
 This test is often used in emergency rooms.